AdamBrodzinski/meteor-generate/README.md

 Automate the common tasks used when building a Meteor app.
 Create 'pages', components,  controllers, collections & more.
 User customizable templates and configuration.
 Meteor Generate borrows a few conventions from Rails but it still stays true to Meteor.

+### *Note*, i'm currently waiting for a few things to iron out (packages, iron router, etc..) before I do more work on this.
+More updates coming soon

 ### Create
 `mgen create <project_name>` Runs Meteor create command and scaffolds out a basic app structure.